TrustedX Authentication Platform is an adaptive authentication and federation platform for Web and Cloud environments. Its features include:

 TrustedX acts as an agent between the user applications and the identity services.
 The applications use the OAuth 2.0 or SAML 2.0 protocols to invoke TrustedX.
 LDAP/AD, RADIUS and PKI identity services are supported.

-The platform provides several strategies for integrating the authentication, which even includes participating in existing deployments:
+The platform provides the following strategies for integrating the authentication, which even includes integration wiht existing deployments: